 Content marketing is popular because it’s the necessary answer to an outdated sales process.
 Content writing can mean many things, but often includes writing short blogs and long-form feature articles, conducting interviews and creating instructional or opinion-based content for the purpose of growing and educating a sales-ready audience.

 Best suited to: Anyone with a journalism, sales, education, psychology, business, or search engine marketing background and anyone who is passionately curious or willing to learn about a niche topic.

 Hacks for the website content writer: SEO tool free trials (Moz, Ahrefs, Spyfu, Long Tail Pro, etc.).
 What many aspiring freelance writers don’t realize about website content writing is that it isn’t just a writing and research job in isolation — it takes a solid understanding of SEO best practices to make yourself in-demand.

 I recommend getting yourself a free one-week subscription to a keyword research tool and exporting a ton of competitor/keyword rank data relevant to your industry before approaching clients.

 If you can talk prospects through your strategic plan for their content and search goals you will significantly distinguish yourself.
 And in many cases I’ve had clients buy long-term subscriptions to these platforms when they’ve realized how helpful they are.
 I always want to make sure that my clients give me the tools to succeed so I show them exactly where I get my important information.

-This isn’t what many new 1099-ers think of when pondering how to become a freelance writer, but email marketing is a terrific in-demand skill set to have and sharpens up a type of writing very few solos have down — email outreach.
+This isn’t what many new 1099-ers picture when thinking of freelance writing jobs for beginners, but email marketing is a terrific in-demand skill set to have and sharpens up a type of writing very few solos have down.